 Last, but not least, snarf-up an old hair dryer to accelerate paint-drying time, and be sure to get some hemostats or tweezers to hold your mono when cookin’ up your big eyeballs.
 Keep a shallow saucer handy to cool your hot glue when you’ve fashioned elements to your satisfaction.

 To improve castability of your MOG fly, use the lead wire sparingly and use the glue only for eyes, claw and legs tips.
 The carapace should also be coated sparingly, just enough to make a convincing shell.

 A note about casting these weighty patterns: Try a sidearm stroke, about 60 degrees rather than vertical.
 This will reduce the tendency to develop an open loop.
 The sidearm approach allows the caster to punch a fly under the canopy when the margin between the mangroves and water surface is a tight fit.

 Fish the crab very slowly.
 Make tiny strips with frequent stops and delicate hops to generate enticing mud puffs.
-FS

 MOG Crab Recipe 1.0:

 2. Underwrap with flat waxed thread, any color from hook eye to just before gap.

 3. Tie in thin lead wire on the underside of the hook shank facing the gap.

 4. Tie in a few strands of crystal flash on the top side of the hook.

 5. Tie on homemade eyes (make these by burning ends of monofilament).